 - THEATER CLUB

 - WORLD LANGUAGE HONOR SOCIETIES

 - XAVIER SERVICE CLUB

-Art Club is open to all students including students who are not enrolled in art courses.
-On announced dates the art room remains open for two hours after school so students can engage in visual art activities.
-The projects students work on could be class assignments or of student-generated interest.
-Wheel-thrown pottery and oil painting are the most popular media for club members.
+Art Club is open to all students, including students who are not enrolled in art courses.
+Students meet in the art room after school on Tuesdays to explore a variety of visual art activities.
+Students can work on class projects or learn a new skill such as wood burning, sewing, photography, and pottery.
 The atmosphere is relaxed and fun.

 Moderators: Mrs. Kate Geenen and Mrs. Monica Jones

 Campus Activities Board (CAB) plans and presents all school special events, especially the Homecoming week festivities and Blue and White Week, a spirit week held each January in conjunction with Catholic Schools Week.
 CAB also serves the school by hosting lunches on Freshman Orientation Day and Seventh Grade Day.
 Students can grow in their leadership skills by serving on CAB!

 Moderator: Mrs. Nina Salzwedel